Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Where to get it

-For Vietnamese nationals in Korea, the Vietnamese Embassy in Seoul is the required point of issue.
-The document is the Certificate of Marital Status (혼인요건인증서).
+For Vietnamese nationals in Korea, the Vietnamese Embassy in Seoul is the required point of issue, so you do not need to fly back to Vietnam for this document.
+The document is the Certificate of Marital Status (혼인요건인증서), issued under the name of the Vietnamese Ambassador or Consul in Seoul.
 A certificate issued only by Vietnamese local authorities inside Vietnam is not accepted directly by Korean district offices without the embassy's certification.

 Apostille vs. consular legalization: date-aware callout

 Until September 10, 2026: Vietnam is not yet a functioning Hague Apostille Convention member.
-The Convention was signed but has not yet entered into force for Vietnam.
+Vietnam deposited its instrument of accession on December 31, 2025, but the Convention does not enter into force for Vietnam until September 11, 2026.
 Vietnamese marriage documents require the full consular legalization chain.
-The Vietnamese Embassy in Seoul handles this directly for Vietnamese nationals in Korea: the embassy's consular stamp on the document is the required authentication for Korean district offices.
+The Vietnamese Embassy in Seoul handles this directly for Vietnamese nationals in Korea: a Certificate of Marital Status (혼인요건인증서) issued under the name of the Vietnamese Ambassador or Consul in Seoul is the required document for Korean district offices.
 This is why the embassy itself is the required point of issue, not a Vietnamese local authority.

 From September 11, 2026 onward: Vietnam's Hague Apostille Convention membership enters into force.
 Vietnamese nationals will be able to have documents apostilled through Vietnam's Ministry of Foreign Affairs and accepted directly by Korean district offices without the Seoul embassy's consular stamp.
 Before using the apostille route, verify the September 11, 2026 date is still current at the HCCH status table, as treaty dates can shift.